amisr/amisrsynthdata/docs/configfile.rst

 IONOSPHERE
 ----------

 The four ionospheric state sections (DENSITY, VELOCITY, ETEMP, ITEMP) should each contain at least one section defining the function that should be used to define that variable.
 If multiple functions are listed, the sum of the functions will be used.
 These sections should be named by the function that will be used and have sub-parameters that specify whatever parameters that function needs.
-As an example, the following specifies density should be a standard Chapman profile with NmF2 = 4.0e+11 m-3, hmF2 = 300000 m, a scale height of 100000 m, and solar zenith angle as 0.
+As an example, the following specifies density should be a standard Chapman profile with NmF2 = 4.0e+11 m :sup:`-3`, hmF2 = 300000 m, a scale height of 100000 m, and solar zenith angle of 0 degrees.

 .. code-block::